-Cold Reset: Signalled by module power good transition from low to high, followed by PCIe PERST# transition from low to high (refer Fig. 10).
+Cold Reset: Signalled by module power good transition from low to high, followed by PCIe PERST# transition from low to high (refer Fig. 11).
 This is the cold boot scenario for the module and a fundamental reset as defined by the PCIe specification.

 Warm Reset: This is signaled by a transition in PERST# without any transition on module POWER GOOD.
-Warm Reset behavior shall follow PCIe specification.
+This should be interpreted by the ASIC as a warm reset where the PCIe link stays active.